Johnson90512/Awesome-Security-Resources/README.md

 [Malware Analysis Tutorial](http://fumalwareanalysis.blogspot.com/p/malware-analysis-tutorials-reverse.html) | Malware Analysis Tutorials: a Reverse Engineering Approach.
 [Reversing for Newbies](https://forum.tuts4you.com/files/file/1307-lenas-reversing-for-newbies/) | A collection of tutorials aimed particularly for newbie reverse engineers.
 [So you want to be a Malware Analyst](https://blog.malwarebytes.com/security-world/2012/09/so-you-want-to-be-a-malware-analyst/) | Malwarebytes blog on becomming a malware analyst and what all is involved.
+[Windows oneliners to download and execute code](https://arno0x0x.wordpress.com/2017/11/20/windows-oneliners-to-download-remote-payload-and-execute-arbitrary-code/) | Oneliners for executing arbitrary command lines and eventually compromising a system.
 **Privilege Escalation** |
 [Basic Linux Privilege Escalation](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/) | Blog teaching the basics of Linux Privelege Escalation.
 [Linux Privilege Escalation Techniques](https://www.sans.org/reading-room/whitepapers/linux/paper/37562) | SANS papers on the linux privilege escalation.